 How you promote your brand or business, whether products or services, has never been more important.
 In the digital age, where you can be checked out with a few keyboard strokes, your website is the window into who and what you are, and perception is everything.

-It doesn’t matter whether you’re a well established business, founded many years ago, with legendary products, or a new start up.
+It doesn’t matter whether you’re a well-established business, founded many years ago, with legendary products, or a start up.
 How your website looks, with the right images, content and layout, projects who you are, and needs to be contemporary and regularly updated.

 In the modern global economy, with companies selling their products and services around the world, and exports accounting for a significant percentage of revenue, many companies realise it’s important to have their website in English, as well as in their native language.

 As a copywriter and photographer, I look at company websites with interest, quickly judging whether I think they present themselves to maximum effect, in line with their ethos and the nature of their business, through their content and images.

 I often come across websites that look nice, but what let’s them down is the content written in English.
 It’s more often than not, their achilles heel.
 Often the grammar’s incorrect and the descriptions and expressions are just not those used by an English person.
 Many are too verbose, using flowery language, which an English person would never use, and are often repetitive.
 Most importantly, they don’t correctly promote the company image, its products or services, and ought to be written in a much more hard-hitting, focused and concise manner, in order to really get the message across.